avsarcs/miryoku-front-end/README.md

-# Getting Started with Miryoku - Front End
+# Getting Started with Miryoku

 Built using React, React Router and SCSS, this is a fully responsive front-end design for a hypothethical artwork sharing platform.